Claude Code Hooks, Commands, Skills, and Subagents: The Complete Guide

 Getting Started Checklist

-1. Add the auto-format hook first — low risk, immediate value
+1. Add auto-format hook — low risk, immediate value, no false positives

-2. Add the destructive command block — safety net with no false positive risk
+2. Add destructive command block — safety net that prevents accidents

-3. Try the test-on-edit hook in a project with fast tests
+4. Try the test-on-edit hook — only in a project with fast tests (<10s)

-5. Try one subagent investigation before implementing a feature
+6. Try one subagent investigation — before implementing a feature, not during

 Abhay